 With a business account, you’ll also be able to add a contact button and get analytics, which will help you see how you’re reaching your audience.
 This will allow you to create better marketing once your’e ready to sell your books and other writing products.

 Creating a business account is pretty easy.
-However, it looks you do need to be on a mobile device to do it.
-So far the screen captures I’ve shown you are from a desktop, because I almost always do all my posting from my laptop.
-Well, here’show to switch to a business account from a mobile device.
+However, it looks like you do need to be on a mobile device to do it.
+So far the screen captures I’ve shown you are from a laptop, because I almost always do all my posting from my laptop.
+Well, here’s how to switch to a business account from a mobile device.

 - You’ll need to download the Instagram app for your phone if you haven’t yet done so.
 If you need instructions for this, here’s a post explaining how to do it for an android phone, and here’s a post explaining how to do it for an iPhone.

 - Once installed, sign in to your Instagram account.

 - You’ll then need to tap on the three horizontal lines at the top right corner of your screen.

 - At the very bottom of your screen, tap “settings.”